-Ladies, last week in our 14-week series exploring our true identity we talked about how our parent’s view of us seriously impacted our self-portrait as we grew up.
+Ladies, last week in our series exploring our true identity we talked about how our parent’s view of us seriously impacted our self-portrait as we grew up.
 This week, let’s look at three influences outside the home that may have amplified the negative messaging we heard at home—or, conversely, overrode the God-based confidence our parents tried to instill in us.

 These influences are school, secular society, and church.
 School can be very challenging for a lot of kids.
 Cultural tolerance is becoming increasingly pervasive.
 And, sadly, not all Christians churches teach sound theology.
 Rather than empowering people to fully live in God’s amazing grace, they enslave people with the chains of performance-based salvation and legalism.